ben0/ben0.github.io/_posts/2020-12-09-Metasploit-CTF-December-2020.md

 The binary uses a shared library to provide the `authenticate` function which is dynamically loaded at run-time.
 The shared library is located in `/usr/lib/libvpnauthcustom.so` and we only have read permissions, how can we abuse this?

-Linux provides functionality for preloading libraries through `LD_PRELOAD` and `/etc/ld.so.preload`, preloading allows a user to suppler a library which is loaded before other libraries.
+Linux provides functionality for preloading libraries through `LD_PRELOAD` and `/etc/ld.so.preload`, preloading allows a user to supply a library which is loaded before other libraries.
 If we create and compile a library with a function named `authenticate` can we hijack the execution of the binary?

 Here is rough (don't judge me!) sourcecode with a single function `authenticate` when called by the binary set the UID to 0 and calls system with `/bin/bash` giving us a root shell!